Home / States / West Virginia / Jackson

 Jackson, WV

-Jackson County in West Virginia has a flood risk grade of A (Low risk), ranking #830 out of 3,271 U.S. counties for flood risk.
-The county has recorded 2 NFIP flood insurance claims totaling $12,574 in payouts, with 10 federal disaster declarations.
+Jackson County in West Virginia has 10 FEMA disaster declarations on record covering 1967–2016, most recently Severe Storms, Flooding, Landslides, and Mudslides on Jun 25, 2016 (DR-4273).
+Its flood risk grade is A (Low risk), ranking #898 of 3,277 U.S. counties, with 0 NFIP flood insurance claims totaling $0 in payouts.
 Flood risk is relatively low compared to the national average.

 13